winglang/wing/rfcs/sprint8.md

   init(tasks: Tasks){
     this._api = new cloud.Api();

-    // we can also create new response, and not pass the req, res tuple... not sure what is better api.on_get("/tasks", (req: cloud.ApiRequest, res: cloud.ApiResponse) ~> { let ar = new MutArray<Struct>()
+    // we can also create use the (req,res):void tuple convention,
+    // I used the (req):res here and on the other I used the (req, res), we need to decide

+    api.on_get("/tasks", (req: cloud.ApiRequest) : cloud.ApiResponse ~> {
+      let ar = new MutArray<Struct>()
       for t in await tasks.list(){
         ar.push(t.to_json())
       }

+      return cloud.ApiResponse(
-      // Yikes is this possible? maybe we need a JSON equivilant or should I have used something else then MutArray? res.response = ar.to_json()
+        response : ar.to_json(), // Yikes is this possible? maybe we need a JSON equivilant or should I have used something else then MutArray?
+        status: 200
+       )
     })

     api.on_post("/task", (req: cloud.ApiRequest, res: cloud.ApiResponse) ~> {